microsoftgraph/dataconnect-solutions/utility/Microsoft365Seeder/readme.md

 ## Context:
-The MGDCSeeder script was developed by the Microsoft Graph Customer & Partner Experience team (CPx) and can be used to generate fictive Microsoft 365 signals (emails, meeting invites, team chats, etc.) across a Microsoft 365 demo environment.
+The MGDCSeeder script was developed by the Microsoft Graph Customer & Partner Experience team (CPx) and can be used to generate fictive Microsoft 365 signals (emails, contacts, meeting invites, team chats, etc.) across a Microsoft 365 demo environment.
 The script can be executed locally on a machine or can be executed in the cloud via any automation tool (e.g. Azure Automation Runbook).
 By specifying a path to a location that contains various files, the script is able to read the content of these files and generate the randomize the content of the signals to be created.

 Important to note that the script is not able to generate custom timestamps for the signals.
 This means that in order to generate signals over a period of, say one week, the script will need to be executed in loop over that period of time.
 For example, when sending an email, the generated email message will have the Sent Time stamp of when the script was executed.